wajja/logstash-filters/README.md

-# Logstash Fetchers Plugins
+# Logstash Filter Plugins

-These tools have been created to crawl applications/sites to fetch data and send them to elastic for searching.
+These tools have been created to manipulate the data that comes from the fetchers
-No processing of the data is done so it can be processed , as is, by the logstash filters.

 ## Initial configuration